-As the imperial center of the Habsburg dynasty, Vienna has a fascinating and layered architectural past.
-The city center (District 1) is best known for its Gothic churches and Baroque winter palaces; separated from downtown by the famous Ringstraße, the outer districts obtained their current look in the second half of the 19th century, when thousands of Renaissance Revival buildings appeared to accommodate the fast-rising population.
+As the imperial center of the Habsburg dynasty for more than 600 years, Vienna has a fascinating and layered architectural past.
+The city center (District 1) is best known for its Gothic churches and Baroque winter palaces.
+The Ringstraße, a spectacular boulevard separating downtown from the outer districts, appears in every architecture textbook as the prime example of historicist architecture of the second half of the 19th century.
+Perhaps these buildings – Neo-Gothic, Neo-Renaissance, Neo-Baroque, and so on – aren't so fashionable these days, but to most people the Ring remains the crown jewel of Vienna.

-As an antidote to this historicist style, the Vienna Secession group under Otto Wagner produced some of the most original architecture and furniture design of the early 20th century.
+As a departure from this historicist style, the Secession group under Otto Wagner and Joseph Maria Olbrich produced a unique brand of Viennese Art Nouveau around 1900.
+Soon, even this Art Nouveau looked dated compared with the modern architecture of Adolf Loos.
 Closer to the current day, Vienna has several globally renowned buildings, especially from the postmodern period of the 1970s and 1980s.
-Note: Vienna has an excellent architecture center inside the Museums Quarter, with multiple exhibits.

 #1 - St. Rupert's Church (12-13th centuries)